 Here’s how you can make sure that your Ring sensors stay up until you decide to take them down.

 You probably know Ring for their doorbells and cameras, but Ring also has an impressive suite of alarms and sensors to match.
 The Ring Contact Sensor and the Ring Motion Sensor are the two flagship sensors from Ring:

 Most of Ring’s sensors are designed to work with the Ring home security system.
 This functions as an all-around home security setup that gets integrated into your smart home.
 The Ring sensors can turn on lights, trip alarms, and send you messages about movement in your home.

 Ring’s motion sensors are also used with smart lighting.
 One of the most common is your standard outdoor lighting setup.
 Ring’s motion sensors can pick up activity in your yard and turn on floodlights as needed.
 These motion sensors can also light up bathrooms and stairs to make your home a little safer, and a little more convenient, at night.

-Before we get into stopping Ring sensors from falling off, we need to look at how to properly install them.
+Before we get into stopping Ring sensors from falling off (and potentially ringing your loud alarm siren!), we need to look at how to properly install them.

 Tips for Installing Ring Sensors